 The baby was just hours old, but he was, as all babies are, a marvel and a miracle, all wrapped up in a striped cotton blanket.
 In the rare moments that he opened his impossibly dark newborn eyes to the world, he must have seen, staring back at him, two youthful faces squinting in an expression equal parts adoration, pride, and terror.
 It’s no wonder that he so often scrunched them closed again, his impossibly furrowed newborn brow conveying his view of his unfortunate lot.

 There in the hospital room on his first whole day of life, we had stared at him so long that my mom had to – finally – gently suggest that he might benefit from a diaper change.
-His father and I, whose ages added up to her own, stared at her blankly.
+His father and I, whose ages taken together added up to hers, stared at her blankly.
 Thinking of it now, I am sure our expressions mirrored one I have seen on my adult children’s faces in times of great stress and uncertainty, moments of transparency in which their young lives flash across their startled eyes, sudden mirrors of the toddler caught red-handed, the teenager uttering an untruth, the young adult facing the unforeseen.
 Anyway, no one said anything until someone – I cannot remember if it was the stunned baby’s father or the overwhelmed young mother – finally spoke.
-“Um, the nurses do that,” one of us said without a hint of irony, while the other added solemnly: “I don’t think we’re allowed.
+“Um, the nurses do that,” one of us said without a hint of irony.
+The other added solemnly: “I don’t think we’re allowed.